-The assets' residual values, methods of depreciation and useful lives are reviewed and adjusted, if appropriate, at each balance sheet date.
+Asset residual values, methods of depreciation and useful lives are reviewed and adjusted, if appropriate, at each balance sheet date.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
+See g. below.